-Pareto Analysis is a statistical technique in decision making that is used for the selection of a limited number of tasks that produce significant overall effect.
-It uses the Pareto Principle (also know as the 80/20 rule) the idea that by doing 20% of the work you can generate 80% of the benefit of doing the whole job.
-Or in terms of quality improvement, a large majority of problems (80%) are produced by a few key causes (20%).
+Pareto Analysis is a statistical technique in decision-making used for the selection of a limited number of tasks that produce significant overall effect.
+It uses the Pareto Principle (also known as the 80/20 rule) the idea that by doing 20% of the work you can generate 80% of the benefit of doing the entire job.
+In terms of quality improvement, a large majority of problems (80%) are produced by a few key causes (20%).
 This is also known as the vital few and the trivial many.

 The 80/20 rule can be applied to almost anything:

 The Pareto Principle has many applications in quality control.
 It is the basis for the Pareto diagram, one of the key tools used in total quality control and Six Sigma.

 In PMBOK, Pareto ordering is used to guide corrective action and to help the project team take action to fix the problems that are causing the greatest number of defects first.